In light of our “new normal,” I though it might be helpful to republish this blog from a couple years back:

 A long time ago, I heard that people who got dressed right away in the morning were more successful throughout their day.
 For some reason this advice stuck.
 At the time, I was being home schooled so a lot of days I could have just stayed in my comfy p.j.s., instead I decided to follow the advice and started the habit of dressing first thing.
 At the time, my public schooled friends couldn’t understand it and all claimed they would not get up and get dressed if they didn’t have to.

-We home school our children and I am teaching them to get up and get dressed as well.
+I home school and I teach my kids to get up and get dressed as well.
 I get my fair share of grumbling from them as they would much rather stay in their p.j.s.
 Confession: some of them try to beat the system by wearing their clothes to bed.
 If I’m not paying attention some of them might be in the same outfit for a couple of days–yuck!
 While I appreciate their efforts to cut down on our laundry demands, I still try to hammer home the benefits of a change of clothes.
 I do give leniency on Saturday mornings, but through the week they are expected to be up and dressed.
 After all, I doubt they will be able to show up at their future places of employment in pajamas and slippers.

 The Bible talks about getting dressed first thing as well.
 In the book of Ephesians it says to put on the full armor of God so when the day of evil comes we will be ready.
 We might not always think of ourselves as soldiers needing armor, but in God’s view that is what we are.
 You might want to take a minute to look up Ephesians 6:10-18, it’s a pretty specific list including things like the belt of truth, helmet of salvation, and breastplate of righteousness.